-When his wife Sonja (Kelly Reilly) insists it’s time for a vacation, the family sets out for Denver, shouting Queen’s “We Will Rock You” in the car.
+When his wife, Sonja (Kelly Reilly), insists that it’s time for a vacation, the family sets out for Denver, shouting “We Will Rock You!” in the car.

-His 4-year-old son Colton (newcomer Connor Corum) ruptures his appendix and gets an MRI.
+Todd’s 4-year-old son, Colton (Connor Corum), ruptures his appendix and gets an MRI.
 It’s bad.
 Pastor Todd goes to the hospital chapel and throws chairs around, hollering heavenward, “Don’t you take my son!”

 Meanwhile, back home, word gets around.
 The entire community becomes engrossed in prayers for the pastor’s son.
 Colton lives.

-But no. It scares people.
-Pastor Todd keeps talking like that, he might get fired.
+You’d think that a congregation of true Christian believers would cotton to this.
+You’d think that they’d cotton to it like multicolored cotton candy.
+You’d be wrong.
+No. Noooo.
+It scares people.
+If Preacher Todd keeps preaching like that, he just might get fired.
 Especially with newspaper reporters sniffing around, trying to get stories about the boy who went to heaven.

 When the article comes out, the teasing starts.
-In one of the movie’s funniest scenes, schoolyard brat-boys tease Colton’s older sister.
-She whacks them, but good.
+In one of the movie’s funniest scenes, schoolyard brats and bullying boys tease Colton’s older sister.
+They didn’t know who they were messing with.

 Meanwhile, the proofs and clues that Colton actually went to heaven keep piling up.
 To relate all of them is to spoil the movie.
-So we’ll just say one more.
+So I’ll just say one more: We see Colton in heaven with Jesus.
+A little girl comes up to him and hugs him for a very long time.
+Later, back in Iowa, Colton asks his mom:

 “No, I have two sisters.
 One died in your belly.”